Becksteinlab/zarrtraj/joss_paper/paper.md

-While these efforts currently offer solutions for indexing, searching, and visualizing MD trajectory data, the problem of distributing trajectories in way that enables *NumPy*-like slicing and parallel reading for use in arbitrary analysis tasks remains.
+While these efforts currently offer solutions for indexing, searching, and visualizing MD trajectory data, the problem of distributing trajectories in a way that enables *NumPy*-like slicing and parallel reading for use in arbitrary analysis tasks remains.

 Although exposing download links on the open internet offers a simple solution to this problem,